 The same is true for vertigo.
 As with fatigue, vertigo may be a sign of mental or nervous disorders or physical ailments with long-term consequences, such as a brain tumor.
 The disability insurance company many require you to undergo a full neurological exam to determine the cause of your vertigo, and your coverage may be contingent on accepting modifications like a shorter benefit period.

-When you apply for disability insurance, the insurer will ask you a bunch of a medical questions.
 You’ll have to give not only the medical conditions you’re being treated for but also the types of treatments you’re receiving.

 You may need to fully resolve the condition or at least have it under control before becoming eligible to receive disability insurance.
 You may also apply with a carrier that offers coverage for the condition.
 A licensed representative from Policygenius can help you find such an insurance company.